 Intraventricular "arachnoid" cysts represent a number of different simple cystic structures, differing only in the histology of the wall.

 Some are indeed lined by flattened arachnoidal epithelial tissue 6.
-Unlike the much more common arachnoid cysts located in the subarachnoid space, the origins of these lesions are controversial, as there should be no arachnoid tissue within the ventricular system.
-They are thought most likely to arise from vascular mesenchyme or in some cases as an extension of a subarachnoid arachnoid cyst through the choroidal fissure and into the lateral ventricle 1-2.
+Unlike the much more common arachnoid cysts located in the subarachnoid space, the origins of these lesions are controversial, since there should be no arachnoid tissue within the ventricular system.
+They are thought to arise from vascular mesenchyme or in some cases as an extension of a subarachnoid arachnoid cyst through the choroidal fissure and into the lateral ventricle 1-2.

 Intraventricular simple cysts have appearances similar to arachnoid cysts elsewhere (except for their location).
 They follow CSF on all modalities and sequences and have a very thin or imperceptible wall.
 They are most frequently encountered in the trigone of the lateral ventricles 6.

-On CT the cyst it self can only be deduced to exist by the effect on the contour of the ventricle in which it arises.
+On CT the cyst itself can only be deduced to exist by the effect on the contour of the ventricle in which it arises.
 The ventricle is focally expanded.
 Any part of the ventricle proximal to it (e.g. the temporal horn of the lateral ventricle in lesions of trigone) may be dilated due to outflow obstruction.

-CT ventriculography may be of benefit although seldom used since the advent of high resolution MRI.
+CT ventriculography may be of benefit although seldom used since the advent of high-resolution MRI.
 If performed after injection of intrathecal contrast the cyst may be depicted as not filling with contrast at the same rate as the rest of the ventricle 5.

 Treatment and prognosis

 Intraventricular arachnoid cysts are non-neoplastic, benign and usually asymptomatic.
-If large and / or thought to be symptomatic, these cysts can be fenestrated endoscopically 3-4.
+If large and/or thought to be symptomatic, these cysts can be fenestrated endoscopically 3-4.